nix-community/rnix-parser/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context

 <!--
-Anything else you consider relevant such as `rnix` version, related issues etc.
+Anything else you consider relevant such as `rnix` version (mandatory), related issues etc.
 -->